rubenwardy/minetest_modding_book/_en/map/environment.md

 end
 ```

-This is not the only way of loading blocks; using a LVM will also cause the
+This is not the only way of loading blocks; using an LVM will also cause the
 encompassed blocks to be loaded synchronously.

 ## Deleting Blocks